-Yosemite National Park is probably one of the top five places in the United States couples choose to elope at.
-The park is grand with its beautiful forests and large granite walls surrounding a valley full of deer, the occasional bear and outdoor enthusiasts.
-If you are a climber, hiker or national park lover, this is the park for your adventure wedding in California.
-The park has been drawing people to its beauty for so many years and not just adventurers and couples getting married.
+If you are wondering what is the best National Park to elope in, then you may have just found it!
+The Yosemite National Park is grand with its beautiful forests and large granite walls surrounding a valley full of deer, bear and outdoor enthusiasts.
+If you are a climber, hiker, camper or national park lover, this is the perfect park for your adventure wedding in California.
+The park has been drawing people to its beauty for so many years.
+Not just adventurers or couples getting married from all over the world, or even simply from the neighboring big cities.
+Did you know Free Solo was filmed literally in the heart of the park on El Cap?
 Did you know it once was at the location of the Winter Olympics?!
+Yeah, it’s that big of a place!
 This blog is to help you get an idea of what an elopement in Yosemite National Park would look like and how to plan your own very special day.

 The park is located in the Sierra Nevada mountains of California.
 It is not super close to any one airport.
-You can consider flying into Los Angeles or Sacramento or even San Fransisco.
+You should consider flying into Los Angeles or Sacramento or even San Fransisco or San Jose, for the bigger city options.
 I also recommend pairing a trip to Yosemite with a trip to Lake Tahoe.
 In this case you may want to fly into Reno, Nevada.
 Yosemite National Park is also next to Sequoia National Park and Kings Canyon, so considering extending your trip for that too.
 California is home to 5 national parks, so the options are endless for exploring the state.
 From the airports you will for sure need to rent a car to drive to the park.
 Once in the park you can take the shuttles around to the trailheads/areas, bike or hike.

 Honestly, this depends on what you are wanting to do and if you care how busy the park will be.
 The general recommendation is early May to late October.
-The summer is very busy in the park.
-I highly recommend eloping here on a weekday no matter what.
-One time we shot in the park at one of the popular locations, there were six other couples eloping and having engagement photos taken, so be prepared to share your space.
-I think late fall can be one of the prettiest times of year in the park, but mid spring can be less busy than the summer and fall.
+The summer is very busy in the park and can be a a concern for fires in the park and around it.
+I highly recommend eloping here on a weekday no matter what time of year you pick.
+One time we were photographing in the park at one of the popular locations, and there were six other couples having photos taken, so be prepared to share your space if picking a popular spot or during season.
+I think late fall can be one of the prettiest times of year in the park and not as busy as others, but mid spring is when you can see all of the waterfalls flowing!
 I would also consider eloping at sunrise here to avoid crowds.
 Can you imagine watching the first days light shine on the granite walls below you to start off your wedding day?!

 If you have any guests attending, you will need to choose from a specific location listed within the parks guidelines.
 For example, one of their ceremony locations with guests is the red chapel located in the valley across from El Capitan.
 The locations within the park that you can get married at range from the valley floor, to overlooks, to the groves and by the beautiful lakes or waterfalls.
 Know that some of the roads to some of the locations are closed due to snow until mid to late spring.
 So have a back up plan in place if you are considering one of the locations effected by road closures.
 However, you can take your just you two portraits almost anywhere within the park.